It was August of 2017 and our PR had finally come through in a record 42 days after AoR.

 - What time of the year should we land to make the most of job opportunities, and avoid harsh weather conditions?

-- Can I try to get an internal transfer in my company?
+- Can I try to get an internal transfer to my company?

 - How do we move with our dogs?